-3. PRINCIPAL FUNCTIONS
+5. PRINCIPAL FUNCTIONS

-- 3.01 This circuit will automatically test all of the line finder and district selector circuits in the office, thereby insuring normal functioning under the worst circuit conditions in service. - 3.02 This circuit will dial any one, two or three digit code (see wiring at cam G of (R-1) switch) that has been predetermined by flexible connections at the dial pulse sequence switch (R-2). - 3.03 A test is made for sender closure through trunk guard relay in sender.((TC) relay involved.) - 3.04 A test is made for closure through (CS) relay in district. ((TC) relay involved.)
+- 5.01 This circuit will automatically test all of the line finder and district selector circuits in the office, thereby insuring normal functioning under the werst circuit conditions in service. - 5.02 This circuit will dial any one, two or three digit code (see wiring at cam G of (R-1) switch) that has been predetermined by flexible connections at the dial pulse sequence switch (R-2). - 5.03 A test is made for sender closure through trunk guard relay in sender. ((TC) relay involved). - 3.04 A test is made for closure through (CS) relay in district. ((TC) relay involved). - 3.05 A seek circuit is applied to (DC) relay of district.
+(In poso 15 of test circuit under central of timing relays (SK), (SK-1) and (SK-2).)